data-catering/data-caterer-docs/docs/setup/validation/external-source-validation.md

 ---
-title: "Data Catering - External Source Validations such as Great Expectations, OpenMetadata, Soda, DBT"
+title: "External Source Validations such as Great Expectations, OpenMetadata, Soda, DBT"
 description: "Examples of external validations from sources such as Great Expectations, OpenMetadata, Soda or DBT, to run for data in files, databases, HTTP APIs or messaging systems via Data Catering."
 image: "https://data.catering/diagrams/logo/data_catering_logo.svg"
 ---